Est. reading time: 45-60 minutes

 9.1.1 Smart Contract Stack

-• Security audits completed by Trail of Bits and ConsenSys Diligence
+• Security Audits: Trail of Bits and ConsenSys Diligence verified

 9.1.2 Off-Chain Infrastructure